 Transportation bus riders discipline procedures:

 The student shall be warned verbally for the first infraction unless the infraction is of an unusually severe nature.
 Normally, bus drivers verbally warn students in regards to any misbehavior.
 Another tool at the bus driver’s disposal is to assign seats for any misbehaving student.
 If a student’s behavior does not improve, further steps are taken to insure compliance.
+These steps are:

 First Offense: Student will be called into the school office and will be counseled and cautioned about his/her unsatisfactory behavior.
 A written bus ticket warning will be issued to the student.
 The warning ticket must be signed by a parent and returned to the bus driver.

 Second Offense: Student will be called into the school office.
 Parents may be called and informed of the student’s unacceptable behavior.
-They will further be informed that the student’s bus transportation privilege will be suspended for a period of time.
+They will further be informed that the student’s bus transportation privilege may be suspended for a period of time.
 The student will be issued a bus ticket which must be signed by a parent and returned to the bus driver.